YEMEN WAR: NO END IN SIGHT

 Arbitrary Detentions and Disappearances

-The internationally recognized Yemeni government for example has harassed, threatened and arbitrarily detained activists, including human rights activists.
-UAE-backed forces in southern Yemen conducted a campaign of arbitrary detentions and enforced disappearance, including 51 men whose cases Amnesty International documented, who were being held in a network of secret prisons, in conditions amounting to what would constitute war crimes.
+The internationally recognized Yemeni government has harassed, threatened and arbitrarily detained activists, including human rights activists.
+UAE-backed forces in southern Yemen conducted a campaign of arbitrary detentions and enforced disappearance of individuals who were being held in a network of secret prisons, in conditions amounting to what would constitute war crimes.

 Huthi forces have arbitrarily arrested and detained critics and opponents as well as journalists, human rights activists and members of the Baha’i community.
-Amnesty International has documented the cases of 66 individuals, the vast majority men, whose proceedings are all ongoing – except one – before the Sana’a-based Specialized Criminal Court (SCC) – a court traditionally reserved for terrorism-related cases.
+Amnesty International has documented the cases of 66 individuals, the vast majority men, who were brought before the Sana’a-based Specialized Criminal Court (SCC) – a court traditionally reserved for terrorism-related cases – in relation to their peaceful activities.
 In all the documented cases, the Huthis and their allied forces subjected the individuals to scores of violations, including enforced disappearance, arbitrary detentions and torture and ill-treatment.

 HAMID HAYDARA

-Hamid Haydara is a Yemeni of Baha’i affiliation who, like others in his community, has paid years of his life simply as a result of his religious affiliation, at the hands of the Huthi forces.
-Detained since December 2013, Hamid Haydara went through a fundamentally flawed process, including trumped-up charges, an unfair trial and credible allegations that he was tortured and ill-treated in custody, before he was sentenced to death in January 2018 for allegedly collaborating with Israel and forging official documents.
-Amnesty International considers him to be a prisoner of conscience.
-He is currently in the process of appealing the sentence.
+Hamid Haydara is a Yemeni of Baha’i affiliation who, like others in his community, has been made to sacrifice years of his life simply as a result of his religious affiliation.
+Detained since December 2013, he was subjected to a fundamentally flawed judicial process, that included allegations of him having been tortured and ill-treated in custody.
+In January 2018 the SCC sentenced him to death.

 THE TEN JOURNALISTS

-On 9 July 2019, the SCC sentenced him and 29 others, mostly academics and political figures, to death on charges of spying for the Saudi Arabia and UAE-led coalition, following a grossly unfair trial and due process violations.
-The 30 men, who were all arrested between 2015 and 2016 by the Huthis and allied forces, are in the process of appealing their sentence.
+On 9 July 2019, the SCC sentenced him and 29 others, mostly academics and political figures, to death on charges of spying for the Saudi Arabia-led coalition, following a grossly unfair trial marred by due process violations.
+The 30 men, who were all arrested between 2015 and 2016, are in the process of appealing their sentence.

 ASMAA AL-OMEISSY

-In 2016, Asmaa al-Omeissy, a 23-year-old mother of two young children, was on her way from southern Yemen to Sana’a to seek safety and reunite with her father.
-Instead, she was stopped and detained by the Huthis at a checkpoint and was subjected to a brutal ordeal that led her to become the first known Yemeni woman on death row on “state-security” charges.
+In 2016, Asmaa al-Omeissy, a mother of two, was on her way to Sana’a when the Huthis stopped her at a checkpoint and detained her.
+She was then subjected to a brutal ordeal that led her to become the first known Yemeni woman on death row on “state-security” charges.

-During her detention, Asmaa al-Omeissy was severely beaten; she was also forced to watch two other detainees hung from the ceiling by their wrists as they were kicked and punched.
+During her detention, she was severely beaten herself, and forced to watch two other detainees hung from the ceiling by their wrists as they were kicked and punched.
 It was not until May 2017 that she was finally charged and referred to the SCC which usually handles “terrorism” and “state security” cases.
 While the three men in the same case were released on bail, she remained in custody and on 30 January 2017, the judge sentenced her to death.
 On 9 July 2019 the judge reversed her death sentence and handed her a 15-year prison sentence instead.

 Civilians' Struggle for Survival